 "Because that's where the money is."Robbing a bank.
 This crime is about as old as banks themselves, but became a standard when banks evolved into large public buildings.
 Since criminals tend to want money, and banks usually have a lot of money, it's an obvious combination.
-Bank jobs range from a simple stick-up by a lone operator who goes for whatever the Bank Teller has in the cash drawer, to elaborate capers requiring months of planning and preparation carried out by a team of experts.
+Bank jobs range from a simple stick-up by a lone operator who goes for whatever the Bank Teller has in the cash drawer, to elaborate capers to hit the main vault requiring months of planning and preparation carried out by a team of experts.
 The elaborate versions are often the focus of an entire movie.
 A Bank Robbery is often the victim of a Plethora of Mistakes, or it results in You Have Outlived Your Usefulness as the robbers decide to split the proceeds among considerably fewer people.
 If the setting includes heroes or villains, and part of the action takes place in a bank, rest assured that the bank will be robbed sooner or later.
 No matter how innocuous is the action done in relation to the bank (pay taxes, ask for a loan, have a casual talk in front of it), if the hero goes anywhere near a bank, a villain will try to rob it.
 It's almost the Murphy's Law of superheroes.
 Over the years, banks have developed many ways of foiling bank robbers or at least minimizing their take, and stories involving modern banks will have to come up with ways to defeat those measures.
 Also stealing gold bars and attempting to fence them is nearly impossible for the average joe without a fence.
 In many jurisdictions, these measures have resulted in organised criminals moving to the less risky and more lucrative drug dealing.
 Side note: In the United States, bank funds are insured by the FDIC, which makes Bank Robbery a Federal offense and often leads to FBI involvement.
 In fiction, this means Jurisdiction Friction.
 Compare with Armed Blag.

 — Willie Sutton in response to "Why do people rob banks?" (attributed)